 The blood type diet was created by naturopathic physician Peter D'Adamo.

-The premise of the diet is that your blood type determines what foods are best for you to eat, as well as which foods you should avoid.
+The premise of the diet is that your blood type determines which foods are best for you to eat and which you should avoid.

-There are four blood types – A, B, AB, and O – and each one has a different diet plan.
+There are four blood types - A, B, AB, and O - and, according to D’Adamo, each one requires a different diet plan.

 The diet is based on the theory that certain lectins (proteins found in food) are incompatible with certain blood types.